Form 5695 instructions: How to claim the solar tax credit before it expires

 First, you will need to know the qualified solar electric property costs.
 This is the total gross cost of your solar energy system after any cash rebates.
 Add that to line 1.
 Next, insert the total cost of any additional energy improvements on lines 2 through 5 and add them up on line 6a.
 In this example, we'll assume you don't have any additional energy efficiency property costs.

 On line 6b, multiply line 6a by 30%.
-This is the total value of your tax credit (but not necessarily the amount you'll receive, depending on your tax liability).
+This is the total value of your tax credit (but not necessarily the amount you'll receive, depending on your tax bill).

 Assuming you're not also receiving a tax credit for battery storage or fuel cells installed on your property and aren't carrying forward any credits from last year, put the value from line 6b on line 13 of Form 5695.